GoogleCloudPlatform/generative-ai/gemini/multimodal-live-api/websocket-demo-app/README.md

 8. Copy the access token from the previous step into the UI that you have open in your browser.

 9. Enter the model ID in the UI:
-   Replace `YOUR-PROJECT-ID` in the input with your credentials
+   Replace `YOUR-PROJECT-ID` in the input with your Google Cloud project ID.

 10. Connect and interact with the demo: